openforcefield/openff-interchange/docs/installation.md

   - mbuild
   - foyer>=0.8.0

-If portions of the API that require optional dependencies are called while some of those dependencies are not available, an informative error message should be provided. requiring an optional dependency is dependtest d
+If portions of the API that require optional dependencies are called while some of those dependencies are not available, an informative error message should be provided.

 All packages are assumed to be at their latest version.
 In particular, compatibility with older versions of the OpenFF Toolkit (i.e. versions 0.9.0 and older) are not guaranteed.